 7. Mini Snake Braids

 One of the most famous artists of the Renaissance, Sandro Botticelli, painted women with long hair that had braided and curled accents.
 Channel one of his most famous paintings with loose snake braids.
-Use our step-by-step how to and rock this style on the street.
+Use our step-by-step snake braid how-to and rock this style on the street.
 If you have thin or fine hair or find that your hair slips out of braids easily, there’s a trick to make them stay and behave: Before braiding, spray on Nexxus Keraphix Dry Shampoo all over your hair and then comb through.
 The dry shampoo is great for refreshing hair in between shampoos.
-It’s weightless, contains keratin and is safe for color-treated hair.
-The texture also helps prevent hair from slipping out of braids, and makes strands feel thicker and retain more grip.
+It’s weightless, contains keratin, and is safe for color-treated hair.
+The texture also helps prevent hair from slipping out of braids and makes strands feel thicker and retain more grip.